-Susan Wessel and Miles Hollingworth are married and live in the United States, in the Washington, D.C. metro area, where they created The Wessel-Hollingworth Foundation, a not-for-profit corporation.
+Susan Wessel and Miles Hollingworth are married and live with their son in the United States, where they created The Wessel-Hollingworth Foundation, a 501(c)(3) not-for-profit corporation.
 It stands upon their unique approach to theology and the arts, for which they are renowned.

 Miles Hollingworth was born in London and raised in South Africa.
 After receiving his BA, MA, and PhD from Durham University in England, he lived in Italy for many years, before moving to the US.